 Are you trying to decide what to wear to Disneyland and hoping to look the part during your Disney Vacation?
 Or are you going to surprise your kids with exciting Disneyland outfits for your trip?

 One of the top things to pack for Disneyland is a fun outfit for each kid.
 Hop online to search for some great Disney outfit ideas and choose something that you know your kiddos will wear!

-If you have any children that are 5 years old or younger than one of the things you need for Disneyland is a stroller or pushable bike trailer.
+If you have any children that are 5 years old or younger, then one of the things you need for Disneyland is a stroller or a pushable bike trailer.
 We could NOT have lived without our Burley bike trailer during our visit to Disneyland with 4 kids, especially when our youngest was only 2 years old.

 Whether you're bringing a stroller or not, you will need a backpack to carry all of your things around Disneyland.